 Pro-Life Pregnancy Centers

 The Office of Life Issues provides direct support to Gabriel Network, Centro Tepeyac, and other pro-life pregnancy centers and services.
 These programs provide direct services, including but not limited to confidential helplines, mentorship for fathers and mothers, maternal health care, and practical support for expectant mothers.

 Pro-Life Grant Program

 The Pro-Life Grant Program has been expanded to serve parishes, helping them to respond more directly to needs in their community.
 ADW parishes can apply for a grant of up to $2,000 to serve families in their community.
-This grant is offered in addition to the Parish Food Security Grant and the Laudato Si Grant, which support other pro-life efforts in our communities.
+This grant is offered in addition to the Parish Food Security Grant, which supports other pro-life efforts in our communities.

 Walking with Moms in Need Initiative

 Hosted by the United States Conference of Catholic Bishops, Walking with Moms in Need connects parishes with local resources and organizations for adoption, material support for expectant mothers, and pregnancy care.